Garaio-REM/remcloud-message-bus-api/invoicing_context.md

 **Notes:**

 * (1) You have to provide either `reference` or `externalReference`.
 The reference you provide must be a reference that has previously been published in a `Invoicing.Order.Created` message.
+* (2) The field will be updated if the keys: `orderCreatorUser` and/or `totalGrossAmount` are included - if not included in the message any pre-esisting value will remain unchanged.

 #### Example